 }

-Projecting the Encoder’s output to the vocabulary
+MLM Implementation and Projection of the output to the vocabulary

-The output of the last layer of the encoder is a matrix in $\mathbb{R}^{\mathrm{seq\_len} \times d_{\mathrm{model}}}$ that is then projected to the vocabulary space.
+The output of the last layer of the encoder is a matrix $X \in \mathbb{R}^{\mathrm{seq\_len} \times d_{\mathrm{model}}}$.
+The masked-LM head first applies a learned linear transform in that same dimension, then $\mathrm{GeLU}$, then row-wise $\mathrm{LayerNorm}$, and only then maps to the vocabulary:

-The output of the projection layer is a matrix in $\mathbb{R}^{\mathrm{seq\_len} \times n_T}$ whose entries are the logits (a.k.a. unnormalized probabilities) for the next token.
+The output of the projection layer is a matrix in $\mathbb{R}^{\mathrm{seq\_len} \times n_T}$ whose entries are the logits (a.k.a. unnormalized probabilities) for each token position.
+The goal of the masked-LM head is to predict the token that should replace the [MASK] token in the input sequence.

 Putting it all together